cgoodrum/CMPLXSYS_530/README.md

 Fuzzy rule matrix: This is a pre-defined method for the rules activated when the negotiations have ocurred.

 _Describe how your model will be initialized_

+The model will be initialized by creating the patches and the entire grid surface, and calculating the function values on each patch.
+The agents will also be initialized (according to the numbers of each) with a baseline set of fuzzy logic rules.
+These rules will be updated at each tick.

 _Provide a high level, step-by-step description of your schedule during each "tick" of the model_